 State Comptroller.
 Accounting policies and practices, publication of official financial reports and oversight of fiscal management functions are the responsibility of the Comptroller.
 The Comptroller also administers the Commonwealth's annual state single audit and manages the state accounting system.
+The Comptroller serves as a member of the Massachusetts Lottery Commission, the Inspector General Council, the Records Conservation Board and the Health Care Security Trust.
 The Comptroller is appointed by the Governor for a term coterminous with the Governor's and may be removed by the Governor only for cause.
 The annual financial reports of the Commonwealth, single audit reports and any rules and regulations promulgated by the Comptroller must be reviewed by an advisory board.
-This board is chaired by the Secretary of Administration and Finance and includes the State Treasurer, the Attorney General, the State Auditor, the Chief Administrative Justice of the Trial Court and two persons with relevant experience appointed by the Governor for three-year terms.
-The Commonwealth's annual reports include financial statements on the statutory basis of accounting (the Statutory Basis Financial Report, or SBFR) and audited financial statements on the GAAP basis (the Comprehensive Annual Financial Report, or CAFR).
-The Statutory Basis Financial Report for the year ended June 30, 2012, included herein by reference as Exhibit B was reviewed, and the Comprehensive Annual Financial Report for the year ended June 30, 2012, included herein by reference as Exhibit C was audited, by KPMG LLP, as stated in its reports appearing therein.
+This board is chaired by the Secretary of Administration and Finance and includes the State Treasurer, the Attorney General, the State Auditor, the Court Administrator of the Trial Court and two persons with relevant experience appointed by the Governor for three-year terms.
+The Commonwealth's annual reports include financial statements on the statutory basis of accounting (the Statutory Basis Financial Report, or SBFR) and audited financial statements on a GAAP basis (the Comprehensive Annual Financial Report, or CAFR).
+The Statutory Basis Financial Report for the year ended June 30, 2013, included herein by reference as Exhibit B was reviewed, and the Comprehensive Annual Financial Report for the year ended June 30, 2012, included herein by reference as Exhibit C was audited, by KPMG LLP, as stated in its reports appearing therein.
 KPMG LLP has not been engaged to perform, and has not performed, since the respective dates of its reports included herein, any procedures on the financial statements addressed in such reports, nor has it performed any procedures relating to the official statement of which this Information Statement is a part.
 See "COMMONWEALTH BUDGET AND FINANCIAL MANAGEMENT CONTROLS."